karnikaavelumani/svelte-workshop/README.md

 > Svelte is a superset of HTML.

-All valid HTML is valid Svelte, including plain text.
+Svelte is a superset of HTML, which means that valid HTML code can also be used in Svelte, including HTML tags and their corresponding semantics.

 ```html
 Hello world!